Soundscapes from the post-anthropocene era

 Death: Sounds in conjunction with their interactions with humans in a heavily industrialized society and progressing towards their eventual demise.

-We began the project by exploring possible directions for the experience, focusing on the physical space and design of the object that would be most intuitive for the end-user.
+We explored possible directions for the experience, focusing on the physical space and design of the object that would be most intuitive for the end-user.
 After locking in on a direction, we needed to prototype, test the object with users, and iterate upon it to deliver a functioning and thought-provoking piece in just three weeks.

 The making began with running through simple prototypes to determine how to build our object.
 We also began testing with capacitive touch sensors, conductive materials, arduino, LED strips and code to determine if the ring input and feedback would function as desired.
 During the process, we came across FASTLED, an arduino library which made the prototyping easier than initially expected.
 Once we ensured that our sensors and feedback would work, we moved forward.